1970s Agate Table Lamp

 Materials: Gold painted rectangular wood base.
 Brass parts.
 2.2 cm (1.18”) thick agate geode slice.
 Bakelite socket.

 Base: 10 x 13 cm / 3.93 x 5.11”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of lamp can be used, but preferably a long clear light bulb.

 Manufacturer: To be appraised.

-Below are 100% genuine Willy Daro lamps, the pictures were taken from his sons website a couple of years ago.
+Below are 100% genuine Willy Daro lamps, the photos were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.

-In Willy Daro’s factory worked several people, many lamps are not by his hand, but they are all handmade, off course.
-They also produced lights for other companies.
+In Willy Daro’s factory worked several people, many lamps are not by is hand, but they are all handmade, of course.

-These lamps became popular because at that time the collecting of minerals, gems, fossils, shells and corals boomed.
-In almost each city appeared a store that sold minerals, fossils and corals, and also due to Willy Daro who made these lights famous.
+These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the seventies.
+In almost each city appeared a store that sold minerals and fossils.

 Table Lamps made by Willy Daro